MissingMaps/partners/app/_partner/jpmc.md

   - jpmccentralflorida

 tm-projects:
-  - id: 10408
-    desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 10705
     desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 8976